njonsson/cape/README.markdown

     ------------------------------------------------------------
     Bags the leaves.

-    You must set environment variable PAPER_OR_PLASTIC.
+    Set environment variable PAPER_OR_PLASTIC to pass a Rake task argument.

 Here’s how to invoke a task/recipe with arguments.
 On the local computer, via Rake: